 - gender (n.)

-The grammatical sense is attested in English from late 14c.; the male-or-female sense from early 15c.
-As sex took on erotic qualities in 20c., gender came to be the common word used for "sex of a human being," often in feminist writing with reference to social attributes as much as biological qualities; this sense first attested 1963.
+The "male-or-female sex" sense is attested in English from early 15c.
+As sex (n.) took on erotic qualities in 20c., gender came to be the usual English word for "sex of a human being," in which use it was at first regarded as colloquial or humorous.
+Later often in feminist writing with reference to social attributes as much as biological qualities; this sense first attested 1963.
 Gender-bender is first attested 1980, with reference to pop star David Bowie.

 - gender (v.)

-- "to bring forth," late 14c., from Old French gendrer, from Latin generare "to engender" (see generation).
+- "to bring forth," late 14c., from Old French gendrer, genrer "engender, beget, give birth to," from Latin generare "to engender, beget, produce" (see generation).
 Related: Gendered; gendering.